-Simple tests, which can be done in or near the examination room, can provide quick results that often enable doctors to identify the cause.
+Simple tests, which can be done in or near the examination room, can provide quick results that often enable doctors to identify the cause of a vaginal discharge.
 Additional tests are done to confirm or, if needed, to identify the cause.

 Unless the cause is obvious (such as a foreign object or an allergic reaction), doctors use a cotton swab to take a sample of the discharge from the vagina or cervix.
 They examine the sample under a microscope to check for the microorganisms that can cause yeast infections, bacterial vaginosis, and Trichomonas vaginitis.
-They usually also send a sample to the laboratory to test for gonorrhea Diagnosis Gonorrhea is a sexually transmitted disease caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, and throat or the membranes that cover the front... read more and chlamydial infections Diagnosis Chlamydial infections include sexually transmitted diseases of the urethra, cervix, and rectum that are caused by the bacteria Chlamydia trachomatis.
-These bacteria can also infect the membranes... read more (which are sexually transmitted).
+They usually also send a sample to the laboratory to test for gonorrhea Diagnosis Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, or throat, or the membranes that cover... read more and chlamydial infections Diagnosis Chlamydial infections include sexually transmitted infections of the urethra, cervix, and rectum that are caused by the bacteria Chlamydia trachomatis.
+These bacteria can also infect... read more (which are sexually transmitted).

 The underlying condition is corrected or treated if possible.
 For example, bacterial vaginosis is treated with antibiotics.